Conflux-Chain/conflux-documentation/docs/general/protocols/defi/uniswap-v3.md

 - **Higher Gas Costs**: Complex operations can lead to higher transaction fees
 - **Active Management**: Requires more attention to position management
 - **Impermanent Loss Risk**: Can be more severe in concentrated positions

-## Development and Future

-Uniswap V3 continues to evolve with:
-- Integration with Layer 2 solutions
-- Development of new tools and interfaces
-- Community-driven improvements
-- Ecosystem expansion

 ## Developer Resources and Related Links